-Pralatrexate is given by intravenous (IV) infusion over 3-5 minutes, once a week for 6 weeks in a 7 week cycle.
+Pralatrexate is given by intravenous (IV) infusion once a week for 6 weeks in a 7 week cycle.
 The dose is based on the patient’s height and weight.

 Pralatrexate interferes with certain vitamins in the body, so patients receiving this therapy must supplement these vitamins to reduce the risk of serious side effects.
 Patients will need to take folic acid daily (1-1.25 milligrams per day), beginning 10 days before pralatrexate, during treatment, and for 30 days after the last dose.
 In addition, patients will need to receive an injection of vitamin B12 (1mg), in their doctor’s office, no earlier than 10 weeks prior to starting therapy with pralatrexate, and every 8-10 weeks thereafter.
 Subsequent B12 injections can be given the same day as pralatrexate.

 Certain medications can affect the way pralatrexate works.
-These include Bactrim (silfamethoxazole trimethoprim), probenecid and NSAIDS (non-steroidal anti-inflammatory drugs, including ibuprofen, aspirin, naprosen, Aleve, Motrin).
+These include Bactrim (trimethoprim/sulfamethoxazole), probenecid and NSAIDS (non-steroidal anti-inflammatory drugs, including ibuprofen, aspirin, naprosen, Aleve, Motrin).
 Be sure to tell your oncology team about all the medications, vitamins and supplements you take.

 Possible Side Effects of Pralatrexate

 There are a number of things you can do to manage the side effects of pralatrexate.
-Talk to your doctor or nurse about these recommendations.
+Talk to your care team about these recommendations.
 They can help you decide what will work best for you.
-These are some of the most common side effects:
+These are some of the most common or important side effects:

 Low White Blood Cell Count (Leukopenia or Neutropenia)